How to use INDUCT FOR WORK to train employees of NDIS registered Providers

 Technology plays a key role in helping disabled people access provider support.
 One of the platforms that can prove useful to providers is Induct for Work.

-How Induct for Work could help NDIS providers
+How Induct for Work helps NDIS registered providers

 - It accommodates multiple learning styles

 Carrying out online training could go a long way in helping NDIS providers cut down on their operational costs.
-When carrying out conventional face-to-face training, providers have to mobilize and assemble disabled persons in a training room.
+When carrying out conventional face-to-face training, providers have to mobilise and assemble all workers in a training room.
 They then have to hire experts who will provide personalised training as well as print out training material.
 This is not only costly but is also time-consuming.

-Through Induct for Work, providers can tailor content for different groups of disabled persons.
-For instance, one course may be tailored for those who prefer independent living while another is meant for those who wish to undertake a certain job.
-The provider can then use the resources that would have been used in one-on-one training for other purposes such as providing physical therapy to disabled people in need of such.
+Through Induct for Work, providers can tailor content for different groups of workers.
+For instance, one course may be tailored for those who work outdoors while another induction course can be tailored for contractors.
+The provider can then use the resources that would have been used in one-on-one training for other purposes.

 Consistency has always been a flaw in almost all one-on-one training.
 This is because such training mostly relies on the trainer’s experience, the tone and the number of people delivering the training.
 Through Induct for Work, NDIS providers are guaranteed that each person participating in the training session receives the same information.